Policy Watch

 - ✓California's CHW Medi-Cal benefit has reached fewer than 6,000 of 15 million beneficiaries since launching July 1, 2022.
 Total reimbursement is under $1 million.

-- ✓AB 403 (Ortega) would require DHCS, starting July 1, 2027, to publish an annual analysis of CHW utilization disaggregated by region, race, ethnicity, language, age, and managed care plan.
+- ✓AB 403 (Ortega) would have required DHCS, starting July 1, 2027, to publish an annual analysis of CHW utilization disaggregated by region, race, ethnicity, language, age, and managed care plan.

-- ✓FQHC action items now: audit current CHW/ECM billing as a distinct line, pair AB 403 with the rate-increase case from CalBudgetCenter's 'Trusted, But Undervalued' report, and keep AB 403 separate from SB 803 (which is paused).
+- ✓FQHC action items now: audit current CHW/ECM billing as a distinct line, pair future transparency advocacy with CalBudgetCenter's 'Trusted, But Undervalued' rate case, and keep utilization reporting separate from SB 184 certification.

 Medi-Cal beneficiaries (of ~15 million) who have ever used a CHW service — under $1M reimbursed